Dum Dum: History

-Dum Dum was sparsely populated before the British came.
+In the history of Bengal, Dum Dum holds a very significant place.
+Dum Dum was sparsely populated before the British came there.
 The area was slightly elevated.
 On 6 February 1757, an accord was signed at Dum Dum by the Nawab of Bengal to allow the British to build forts at Calcutta, Dacca and Kashim Bazar.
-In 1783 a cantonment was established at Dum Dum.
+In 1783, a cantonment was established at Dum Dum.
 Military barracks were built and civilians started coming in to provide essential services to the military personnel.
 A Cantonment Board was formed to provide civic amenities.
+On 9 February 1822, the foundation stone was blessed and laid for Saint Patrick’s Chapel.
+On Good Friday in 1823, the chapel was dedicated and inaugurated with Irish priest M. Murphy as its chaplain.
 The ordnance factory was established at Dum Dum in 1846.
-It may be noted that both North Dum Dum Municipality and South Dum Dum Municipality were established in 1870 thereby somewhat defining administratively the different parts of an earlier undefined Dum Dum "area".
+The St. Stephens Church, a Roman Catholic Church Weslyan Chapel and a hospital for treatment of European were established in the central hub of Dum Dum Cantonment of old Dum Dum.
+It may be noted that both South Dum Dum Municipality and North Dum Dum Municipality were established in 1870 thereby somewhat defining administratively the different parts of an earlier undefined Dum Dum area. subsequently, Dum Dum was enlarged by the amalgamation of Kadihati municipality in 1883.

-Dum Dum was a separate subdivision for a short period (See Barrackpore subdivision for more information).
+Dum Dum was once a separate subdivision from 1861 to 1896.
 During the early years of the cantonment the British waged several imperial wars, out of which the wars in Burma, Nepal, the Deccan and Afganisthan were costly in blood and lives.
 Two monuments were erected to commemorate their memory.
-During the 1857 disturbances the Indian sepoys posted at Dum Dum were affected and Mangal Pandey was hanged from a tree at Dum Dum cantonment (he/ his dead body was probably hanged at both Barrackpore and Dum Dum).
-Dum Dum cantonment was closed down and the Cantonment Board was replaced by Dum Dum Municipality in 1929.
+The Afghan War Memorial was built in Dum Dum in 1841 after the British lost the first Anglo-Afghan war.
+During the 1857 disturbances the Indian sepoys posted at Dum Dum were affected and Mangal Pandey was hanged from a tree at Dum Dum (his dead body was probably hanged at both Barrackpore and Dum Dum Cantonment).
+Dum Dum Cantonment was closed down and the Cantonment Board was replaced by Dum Dum Municipality in 1929.
 The temporary set back to Dum Dum arising from abolition of the cantonment and departure of British troops, was partially made up with the shifting of Jessop & Co. from Howrah to Dum Dum in 1928 and establishment of the Gramophone Company at Dum Dum in 1929.
 Bengal Flying Club, established in 1920, had a small fleet of single engine moth planes.
 The independence movement led to the sudden development of the Central Jail, where many top leaders and more numerous unknown patriots were lodged.
 The old military barracks made way for multi-storied jail barracks.
 The environment quite often reverberated with the chanting of Vande Mataram.